ADMR-S/NLP_VG_Gender_Classification/README.txt

 JUPITER NOTEBOOK FOR ACTION/CHARACTER AND MALE/FEMALE DIALOGUE CLASSIFICATION

+A PDF report details the Aim, matériels, méthodes and result of this project.

 Change these variables to modify the datasets used :

   usedPaths = [hZDPath] #Paths to the datasets used